AYOUBnsr/MovieLand-V2/README.md

    ```bash
    npm start
    ```
-6. Replace the placeholder values with your actual `TheMovieDatabase API` and `Appwrite` credentials.
-You can obtain these credentials by signing up on the `TheMovieDatabase` and creating a new project on the `Appwrite`
+6. Replace the placeholder values with your actual [TheMovieDatabase API](https://developer.themoviedb.org/reference/discover-movie) and [Appwrite](https://appwrite.io) credentials.
+You can obtain these credentials by signing up on the [TheMovieDatabase API](https://developer.themoviedb.org/reference/discover-movie) and creating a new project on the [Appwrite](https://appwrite.io)

 Running the Project
  ```bash